XIMA87/XIMA87/README.md

 Systems Analysis and Development student (PUC-MINAS) and passionate about origami, games, miniatures, Star Wars, D&D and Geek culture in general.

-I have a team work mind and i find it easy to work in a group.
+I have a team work mentality and i find it easy to work in a group.
 I'm also good with logistics, resources and people management.

 Im looking for opportunities of growth, learning and collaboration.